sclorg/nginx-container/1.20/README.md

 * moving configuration files to the correct place (if available in the application source code)
 * setting the default command in the resulting image

-For all these three parts, you can either set up all manually and use the `nginx` command explicitly in the Dockerfile ([3.1.](#31-to-use-own-setup-create-a-dockerfile-with-this-content)), or you can use the Source-to-Image scripts inside the image ([3.2.](#32-to-use-the-source-to-image-scripts-and-build-an-image-using-a-dockerfile-create-a-dockerfile-with-this-content), that already know how to set-up and run some common Nginx applications.
+For all these three parts, you can either set up all manually and use the `nginx` command explicitly in the Dockerfile ([3.1.](#31-to-use-own-setup-create-a-dockerfile-with-this-content)), or you can use the Source-to-Image scripts inside the image ([3.2.](#32-to-use-the-source-to-image-scripts-and-build-an-image-using-a-dockerfile-create-a-dockerfile-with-this-content); see more about these scripts in the section "Source-to-Image framework and scripts" above), that already know how to set-up and run some common Nginx applications.

 ##### 3.1.
 To use your own setup, create a Dockerfile with this content: